 Metal buckles made with titanium, stainless steel, and aluminum are strong and the most durable options.
 Steel models, however, are often a little on the heavy side and not ideal for those who don’t like feeling at all encumbered by their clothing.
 Plastics and carbon fiber, of course, weigh less and won’t set off the metal detectors at the airport, however, plastic is far easier to break.

-Weight is the most significant difference between casual or luxury belts and those meant for outdoor use.
-Ideally, your belt should weigh less than 10 ounces.
-Most outdoor adventurers agree, however, that the lighter the belt, the better—as long as it doesn’t compromise on durability and ruggedness.
+Weight is the key difference between casual or luxury belts and those designed for outdoor use.
+Ideally, your belt should weigh under 10 ounces.
+Most outdoor adventurers agree that a lighter belt is better, as long as it doesn’t compromise durability and ruggedness.

 Ideally, hiking belts should also have a low profile, especially if you anticipate wearing them under a mountaineering harness.
 Also, compact and flat buckles won’t be felt under your backpack’s hip strap and are less likely to get caught in your shirt or straps.